Seednode/roulette/README.md

 This will slightly increase the delay before the application begins responding to requests, but should significantly speed up subsequent requests.

-The index can be regenerated at any time by accessing the `/rebuild_index` endpoint.
+The index can be regenerated at any time by accessing the `/index/rebuild` endpoint.

 If `--index-file` is set, the index will be loaded from the specified file on start, and written to the file whenever it is re-generated.

 ## Info
 If the `-i|--info` flag is passed, six additional endpoints are registered.

-The first of these—`/html` and `/json`—return the contents of the index, in HTML and JSON formats respectively.
+The first of these—`/index/html` and `/index/json`—return the contents of the index, in HTML and JSON formats respectively.

-If `--page-length` is also set, these can be viewed in paginated form by appending `/n`, e.g. `/html/5` for the fifth page.
+If `--page-length` is also set, these can be viewed in paginated form by appending a page number, e.g. `/index/html/5` for the fifth page.

 This can prove useful when confirming whether the index is generated successfully, or whether a given file is in the index.

-The remaining four endpoints—`/available/extensions`, `/enabled/extensions`, `/available/types` and `/enabled/types`—return information about the registered file types.
+The remaining four endpoints—`/extensions/available`, `/extensions/enabled`, `/types/available` and `/types/enabled`—return information about the registered file types.

 ## Refresh
 If the `--refresh` flag is passed and a positive-value `refresh=<integer><unit>` query parameter is provided, the page will reload after that interval.